-ENGL 256 \LATINX LITERATURE
+ENGL 256 LATINX LITERATURE

-(formerly Hispanic Literature)
+(formerly Hispanic Literature) 3 units

-This course introduces students to the literary, social, and cultural aspects of novels, short stories, essays, poetry, and theatre reflecting the diverse range of Latinx experiences.
+This course introduces students to the literary, social, and cultural aspects of novels, short stories, essays, poetry, and theater reflecting the diverse range of Latinx experiences.
 The course emphasizes both difference and inclusivity, as it explores the ways in which cultural identity, in conjunction with the languages and literary forms of American cultures, gives rise to both unique and varied literature.
 Issues of racism, sexism, and borderland and national identity create a framework for the analysis of the selected works.
 (CSU, UC, AVC)

-ENGL 257 \NATIVE AMERICAN LITERATURE
+ENGL 257 ETHNIC STUDIES: NATIVE AMERICAN STUDIES IN LITERATURE

-This diversity course allows students to analyze a variety of texts, including fiction, nonfiction, poetry and drama, by Native American authors and artists.
-Students will critically explore the ways in which Native American cultural identities and literatures challenge, complicate, and reinvent the languages and literary forms of dominant American culture by examining the social, cultural, historical, political, and literary contexts of the oral and written traditions of American indigenous peoples.
+This ethnic studies course provides students an overview of the Native American experience in the United States by critically exploring the social, cultural, political, and economic history through literature.
+Students will critically analyze the ways that Native American cultural identities and literature challenge, complicate, and reinvent the languages and literary forms of dominant American culture, emphasizing Native American survival, sovereignty, and resistance through the oral and written traditions of American indigenous peoples.
 (CSU, UC, AVC)

-ENGL 259 \GENDER, IMAGE, AND RHETORIC
+ENGL 259 GENDER, IMAGE, AND RHETORIC